 - Stir in mashed bananas.

-- Add to dry ingredients and stir to combine – do not overbeat.
+- Add to dry ingredients and add vanilla extract.

-- Spoon into prepared pan.
+- Stir to combine - do not overbeat and then place batter into prepared pan.
 Smooth the surface.

 - Bake for 45-50 mins or until a skewer inserted into the centre comes out clean.